josephville/Data-Communications-and-Networks/project1/README.md

 Note: this code requires the Parallel Java 2 (PJ2) library in order to run.
-The the classpath must be set accordingly before the code can be compiled.
+The classpath must be set accordingly before the code can be compiled.
 PJ2 and instructions for its use can be found at this URL: https://www.cs.rit.edu/~ark/pj2.shtml

 Please use the following command lines to run the appropriate programs: